After you submit your thesis, please make sure you are across the examination process below and complete the final steps to finishing your degree.

 You will receive an email advising of the outcome of your examination along with copies of the reports from your examiners.
 The email contains advice on the examiners’ recommendation and what steps you need to take to complete the requirements and be qualified for your degree.

 Descriptions of the recommendations that examiners can make and how an outcome is determined can be found in the ’Examination’ section of the Research Student Handbook.

 Your outcome email will detail what you need to do.
 You will need to submit the following to the Graduate Centre:

 The Australian Higher Education Graduate Statement (AHEGS) is a formal document describing the University of Adelaide and your degree requirements.
 A 100 word description of your research must be submitted on a special template for inclusion in the AHEGS.
-This should be submitted to the Graduate Centre, along with your principal supervisor’s approval of the content, at the time of your thesis submission, or at the latest, before your final thesis is submitted after it has been examined.
+Once you have completed your 100 words on the template you should email it to your principal supervisor and request their approval by return email.
+Once you have your principal supervisor’s approval send that email, along with the approved AHEGS template to the Graduate Centre.
+This should be done at the time of your thesis submission, or at the latest, before your final thesis is submitted after it has been examined.
 Your AHEGS statement is required before you can be qualified and be eligible for the conferral of your degree.